isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The server checks whether an incoming packet includes the vendor class identifier option (60).
-If it does, the content of that option is prepended with "VENDOR_CLASS\_", and it is interpreted as a class.
-For example, modern cable modems will send this option with value "docsis3.0" and as a result the packet will belong to class "VENDOR_CLASS_docsis3.0".
+If it does, the content of that option is prepended with `"VENDOR_CLASS\_"`, and it is interpreted as a class.
+For example, modern cable modems send this option with value `"docsis3.0"`, so the packet belongs to the class `"VENDOR_CLASS_docsis3.0"`.

 .. note::

-   Certain special actions for clients in VENDOR_CLASS_docsis3.0 can be achieved by defining VENDOR_CLASS_docsis3.0 and setting its next-server and boot-file-name values appropriately.
+   Certain special actions for clients in `VENDOR_CLASS_docsis3.0` can be achieved by defining `VENDOR_CLASS_docsis3.0` and setting its ``next-server`` and ``boot-file-name`` values appropriately.

-This example shows a configuration using an automatically generated "VENDOR_CLASS\_" class.
-The administrator of the network has decided that addresses from range 192.0.2.10 to 192.0.2.20 are going to be managed by the Dhcp4 server and only clients belonging to the DOCSIS 3.0 client class are allowed to use that pool.
+This example shows a configuration using an automatically generated `"VENDOR_CLASS\_"` class.
+The administrator of the network has decided that addresses from the range 192.0.2.10 to 192.0.2.20 are going to be managed by the Dhcp4 server and only clients belonging to the DOCSIS 3.0 client class are allowed to use that pool.